jcm1103/bananarama/README.md

 ## Findings
 ![plot](figures/PRAW_DAPC_Final.png)

 Figure 1.
 DAPC (Discriminate Analysis of Principal Components) visualizing genetic variation among sampled locations.
-Symbols correspond to unique sample sites.
+The PCA indicates the variance trend to avoid under and overfitting.
+Symbols on the plot correspond to unique sample sites.
 The plot indicates little spatial patterns.
+The plot reveals similarity between the BowBog (a NH site) and Arkansas (AR) site, and similarities between the two gravel pit sites.
+Massachusetts was show to be isolated from other states, compared to New York (NY) which was in the middle of the plot showing similarities to New Hampshire (NH) and Maine (ME).

 ![plot](figures/DAPC_Cross_Validation.png)